-The following Corporation Tax guidance note by Tolley in association with Jackie Barker of Wells Associates provides comprehensive and up to date tax information covering:
+The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

-To view our latest tax guidance content, sign in to Tolley® Guidance or register for a free trial.
+To view our latest tax guidance content, sign in to Tolley Guidance or register for a free trial.